 2. It asks researchers to be aware and not be part of reinforcing stigma.

 For too long the story of the DTES has been one-sided and sensationalized.
-Important publications like Megaphone Magazine and the podcast Crackdown complicate these depictions, centring the voices of residents and creating a space for nuance, complexity, and the strength of the neighbourhood to take centre stage.
+Important publications like Megaphone Magazine and the podcast Crackdown complicate these depictions, centering the voices of residents and creating a space for nuance, complexity, and the strength of the neighborhood to take centre stage.

 Research that reinforces stereotypes has real-world repercussions for the people associated with the stigma.
 As Pivot Legal Society found in their report, stigma influences our laws and policies.
 But, as the Manifesto advocates, good research challenges stigma and benefits the community.